Dave-Browne/CarND_P4-Advanced-Lane-Lines/README.md

 The pipeline above is created for the project video.
 The harder challenge video is not required for project submission, but nevertheless provides an interesting insight into the limitations and strengths of the pipeline.
 The images below are from the harder challenge video.

 The pipeline struggles to provide a good result with the harder challenge video.
-The tight road bends suggested that a very wide ROI is required for the perspective transform.
+The tight road bends suggested that a very wide or dynamic ROI is required for the perspective transform.

 ![Please watch harder_challenge_output.mp4][video3]